aryk2/Notecards/README.md

 the quiz is now very simple.
 The user can go through the terms in order and choose if they want to see the definition of the term.
-The user is given the option to add a card to a study more list. this part of the program is still in progress.
+The user is given the option to add a card to a study more list. this part of the program is still in progress. at this point, the quiz function continues till the user indicates they are done or there are no more terms in the further study list

 further things I want to add:
-fix the choice making entry for the quiz function
-    -this is super weird at the moment, sometime accepts input, sometimes doesnt. get the more study list working randomize order of cards add a real quiz, multiple choice or something similar, short answer entry
+get the more study list working randomize order of cards add a real quiz, multiple choice or something similar, short answer entry